Celebrate with the squad at these top Toronto restaurants for shared meals.

 J's Steak Frites

 The couple behind J's Steak Frites has taken the mantra, "Do one thing well" and run with it.
-Your one decision at this Queen Street West restaurant is the doneness of your 10oz Certified Angus Beef NY striploin.
+Your one decision at their Queen Street West and Little Italy restaurants is the doneness of your 10oz Certified Angus Beef NY striploin.

 Barque Smokehouse